authelia/authelia/docs/content/en/configuration/notifications/smtp.md

 {{< confkey type="boolean" default="false" required="no" >}}

-For security reasons the default settings for Authelia require the SMTP connection do use STARTTLS when is available.
+Some SMTP servers ignore SMTP specifications and claim to support STARTTLS when they in fact do not.
+For security reasons Authelia refuses to send messages to these servers.
+This option disables this measure and is enabled  *__AT YOUR OWN RISK__*.
+It's *__strongly recommended__* that instead of enabling this option you either fix the issue with the SMTP server's configuration or have the administrators of the server fix it.
+If the issue can't be fixed by configuration we recommend lodging an issue with the authors of the SMTP server.
 See [security] for more information.
-This option disables this measure (not recommended).

 ### disable_html_emails